copernicus-mogley/zkav.club/archive-model/archivist/faq/README.md

 This role sits at the foundation of the archive.

-You’re not just organizing files — you’re shaping how the archive works over time.
+You’re not just organizing files, you’re shaping how the archive works over time.

 If you’re comfortable working with ambiguity and care about structure, this role will likely feel like a good fit.